learnbin.net nav logo

 EDTA titrations are taken place at around pH = 10.
 At this pH level, the concentration of Hydroxyl ions (OH-) in the medium is very high.
 Some metal ions tend to form insoluble products with OH- ions.
 Therefore, the free metal ion concentration is reduced.

 When we are titrating the above solution, only free metal ions will form a complex with EDTA.
 Some amount of metal ions have already been used and precipitated.
-So, we get a less concentration of the metal ion than the actual concentration.
-Therefore, we should prevent metal ions to precipitate with OH- ions.
+So, we get a lower concentration of the metal ion than the actual concentration.
+Therefore, we should prevent metal ions from precipitating with OH- ions.

 To prevent this, we add a new auxiliary complexing agent.
 Auxiliary complexing agents will complex with the metal ions more strongly than OH- ions and less strongly than EDTA.